T-Hong-K/stats220/README.md

 # STATS220

 This is a repository for my STATS220 course at the University of Auckland.
+This repository will contain my work which I have created for the STATS220 course.

 [Link](https://github.com/T-Hong-K/stats220) to my GitHub repository.